maxsonBraunLab/cutTag-pipeline/README.md

 HoxW_3_Rbp1	data/raw/HoxW_3_Rbp1_R1.fastq.gz	data/raw/HoxW_3_Rbp1_R2.fastq.gz	Rbp1	HoxW	HoxW_1_IgG
 ```

 For this example there was only one IgG per condition, so the sample name corresponding to that IGG was used for each sample in the condition.
-In the case that each sample had it's own control file, each entry would correspond to the IgG for that sample.
-If only one IgG was used in the whole experiment, then it's sample name could be used for each row.
+In the case that each sample had its own control file, each entry would correspond to the IgG for that sample.
+If only one IgG was used in the whole experiment, then its sample name could be used for each row.
 If you are not using IgG set config['USEIGG'] to false, and don't modify the samplesheet.

 ## 3. Edit configuration files